Cr4ckC4t/warwalking/README.md

 ---

-This projected consists of two parts:
+This project consists of two parts:
 1. A handheld device for warwalking (storing scanned APs with their location on a micro SD card) - and
 2. A python dashboard (using `tkinter`) to store and visualize the scan results.